-- Filter berms are to be constructed along a line of constant elevation (along a contour line) where possible. - Berms can interfere with construction operations; therefore planning of access routes onto the site is critical. - Maximum drainage area shall be 0.25 acre per 100 linear feet of filter berm. - Maximum flow to any 20 foot section of filter berm shall be 1 cubic feet per second. - Maximum distance of flow to berm shall be 200 feet or less.
-If the slope exceeds 10 percent the flow distance shall be less than 50 feet. - Maximum slope adjacent to the filter berm shall be 4:1. - Trapezoidal shaped berms should be 11⁄2 to 3 feet high with a top width of 2 to 3 feet and a base of 3 to 6 feet wide. - Windrow (triangular) shaped berms should be 1 to 2 feet high and 2 to 4 feet wide. - Berm side slopes shall be 2:1 or flatter. - Roughen the soil surface before placing the berm to increase adherence of the compost. - Organic filter berms shall be constructed with Erosion Control Compost, as specified in Table 1 of 2004 TxDOT Special Specification 1001, Compost. - Organic filter berms should be stabilized by seeding if there are no other sediment controls down slope of the filter berm.
+- Filter berms are to be constructed along a line of constant elevation (along a contour line) where possible. - Berms can interfere with construction operations; therefore planning of access routes onto the site is critical. - Maximum drainage area shall be 0.25 acre per 100 linear feet of filter berm. - Maximum flow to any 20 foot section of filter berm shall be 1cubic feet per second. - Maximum distance of flow to berm shall be 200 feet or less.
+If the slope exceeds 10 percent the flow distance shall be less than 50 feet. - Maximum slope adjacent to the filter berm shall be 4:1. - Trapezoidal shaped berms should be 11⁄2 to 3 feet high with a top width of 2 to 3 feet and a base of 3 to 6 feet wide. - Windrow (triangular) shaped berms should be 1 to 2 feet high and 2 to 4 feet wide. - Berm side slopes shall be 2:1 or flatter. - Roughen the soil surface before placing the berm to increase adherence of the compost. - Compost shall conform to the requirements for Erosion Control Compost in Item 161 of the Standard Specifications for Construction and Maintenance of Highways, Streets, and Bridges (TxDOT 2004). - Organic filter berms should be stabilized by seeding if there are no other sediment controls down slope of the filter berm.
 Seeding shall be as specified in Section 2.9 Vegetation at a seed loading of 1 lb. per 10 linear feet for small berms (1ft. by 2 ft.) or 2.25 lbs per 10 linear ft. for larger berms (1.5 ft. by 3 ft.)

-Erosion Control Compost shall be as specified in TxDOT Special Specification 1001 Compost (2004).
-Specifications for other types of compost may be found in Standard Specifications for Construction and Maintenance of Highways, Streets and Bridges (TxDOT 2004) Item 161.
+Specifications for Erosion Control Compost to be used as filter material may be found in Item 161 of the Standard Specifications for Construction and Maintenance of Highways, Streets, and Bridges (TxDOT 2004).